-During the year, outside the regular meetings, the committee met on two occasions with the Audit, Compliance, Risk Management and Actuarial Functions in their roles as countervailing powers.
-The Chairman of the committee also had two one-on-one meetings with each of the directors of Audit, Compliance and Group Risk Management, and two meetings with the external auditor FY
+Outside the regular meetings, the committee met twice with the Audit, Compliance, Risk Management and Actuarial Function (AF) in their roles as countervailing powers.
+The Chair of the A&RC also had two one-on-one meetings with each of the directors of Audit, Risk Management and the Compliance manager.

 After each financial quarter, the committee discussed the financial results based on detailed financial, risk, compliance and internal and external audit reports and analyses.
-Progress on the recommendations of the internal and external auditor was monitored.
-The full 2019 reporting year was discussed in the first quarter of 2020 based on the (quarterly) internal finance report, the press release, the Annual Report, the financial statements, the Board Report and the actuarial report.
-The discussion of the actuarial report was also attended by the Actuarial Function.
-The committee issued positive opinions on the Annual Report and on the financial statements to the SB.
+Progress on the recommendations of the internal and external auditor as well as of the AF was monitored.
+The full 2020 reporting year was discussed in the first quarter of 2021 based on the (quarterly) internal finance report, the press release, the annual report, the financial statements, the Board Report and the actuarial report.
+The discussion of the actuarial report was also attended by the AF.

-The committee discussed and adopted the external auditor's letter of engagement and the audit plan for 2019.
-The external auditors' independence and additional fees were also reviewed each quarter.
-The management letter of the external auditor highlighting key internal control observations was discussed.
-Also, the audit results report of the external auditor was discussed.
-Special attention was given to the reported key audit matters: valuation of insurance contract liabilities including shadow accounting, fair value measurement of non-listed investments, Solvency II ratio and explanatory notes, unit-linked exposure, the reliability and continuity of electronic data processing and the acquisition of Loyalis.
-In addition, the committee discussed with the external auditor their assessment report regarding the Solvency II and IFRS LAT key non-economic assumptions.
-The Audit & Risk committee approved the updated charters and annual plans for 2020 of the Actuarial and Risk Management Function and the Compliance Function.
-It advised the SB to approve the updated charter and the audit plan 2020 of the internal Audit Function; this advice was followed.
+The committee issued positive opinions on the annual report and on the financial statements to the SB.
+The committee discussed and adopted the external auditor's letter of engagement and the audit plan for 2020.
+The external auditors' independence and additional fees were reviewed each quarter.
+The management letter of the external auditor highlighting key internal control observations was discussed, as was the report of the external auditor.
+Special attention was given to the reported key audit matters: valuation of insurance contract liabilities including shadow accounting, fair value measurement of non-listed investments, Solvency II ratio and explanatory notes, unit-linked exposure, and goodwill impairment.
+The A&RC approved the updated charters and annual plans for the Actuarial Function, the Risk Management Function and the Compliance Function.
+It advised the SB to approve the updated charter and the audit plan 2021 of the internal Audit Function; this advice was followed.